rchavarria/blog-post-incubator/incubator/posts-list.md

 # Most immediate ideas for blog posts

-58. Create a list of PHP_CodeSniffer rules available by default, and then reply this StackOverflow question (http://stackoverflow.com/questions/16427207/php-codesniffer-rules-documentation), `-s` option outputs sniff codes in the report, and that will help to identify them.
-Looking at the source code, under Standards folder, each standard has a `ruleset.xml` file, that includes all rules with their indexes.
-Very nice place to look for rules to include/exclude
+60. Research and document how a CTAGS file can be used in Vim (new post, do not edit the learning post)
 59. Gather bash/shell commands to do very different tasks.
 How to move in the command line, git commands, `find`, `grep`,...
-60. Research and document how a CTAGS file can be used in Vim (new post, do not edit the learning post)
 <>.
 Add notes on the talk to the Vim post: My first Vim plugin, by Chris Toomey

 # Possible posts for the blog